HOW TO CHOOSE THE RIGHT CAREER

 Let’s review the second statement B.

-Unfortunately, you must earn enough money to have freedom of choice: to be surrounded with successful people or with losers; to live in apartment or the house; to drive old Chevrolet or newly rented Lexus; to live in the center of the city or the suburb where apartments are cheaper; to date a classy girl or the part-time waitress with a cigarette sticking out of her mouse… (not that I don’t respect their occupation).
+Unfortunately, you must earn enough money to have freedom of choice: to be surrounded by successful people or with losers; to live in an apartment or the house; to drive old Chevrolet or newly rented Lexus; to live in the center of the city or the suburb where apartments are cheaper; to date a classy girl or the part-time waitress with a cigarette sticking out of her mouse… (not that I don’t respect their occupation).
 I could continue on and on but you got my point: it’s better to be rich and healthy than poor and sick… No secret here.